An All-Time Classic: Texas Comes Back From Down Three, Tops Henderson 6-5 in OT

 (Credit: Andy Nietupski/Texas Stars)

-For the Texas Stars, they lived up to the timeless saying, valiantly storming back down by three goals in the first five minutes of the opening period to rally back and top the Henderson Silver Knights, 6-5 in a thrilling overtime period Friday night at the H-E-B Center at Cedar Park.
+For the Texas Stars, they lived up to the timeless saying, valiantly storming back from being down by three goals, all scored in the first five minutes of the opening period, to rally and top the Henderson Silver Knights 6-5 in a thrilling overtime period Friday night at the H-E-B Center at Cedar Park.

-“I feel like recently, we haven't really been able to get it done for our fans at home,” Kyle McDonald said. “(It) feels good to come in here and battle back and show like our fight and kind of win that game feels really nice.”
+“I feel like recently we haven't really been able to get it done for our fans at home,” Kyle McDonald said. “[It] feels good to come in here and battle back and show our fight and win that game feels really nice.”

 Texas was able to pull Poirier quickly, giving the Stars the extra attacker for a late-game push in their offensive zone.
 Stars forward Kole Lind, near the left point, was able find a narrow gap on Silver Knights’ goaltender Cameron Whitehead's net to tie the game up at 5-5 with 1:13 left in the final period, ultimately pushing the game into overtime.

-“We give up a late goal, it's several times here this year we give up the late goal in the third,” Petersen said.
-“And then threat to have Lindy out there 6-on-5 and get that the big snipe was huge.
-I mean, that was brought us all back and gave us a chance.”
+“We give up a late goal, it's several times here this year we give up the late goal in the third,” Texas head coach Toby Petersen said.
+“And then to have [Lind] out there 6-on-5 and get that the big snipe was huge.
+I mean, that brought us all back and gave us a chance.”

 “Those are huge,” Petersen said.
 “Things happen.
 Guys jumped the wrong time for the wrong guy… we'll take the win, we'll take the penalty and take the power play and move on.”